mediadrop/mediadrop/doc/install/upgrade.rst

 Step 3: Migrate Your Media Files and Thumbnails
 -----------------------------------------------

+Here we will move all of the relevant files in ``./data/`` and ``./mediacore/public/images/podcasts/`` and ``./mediacore/public/images/media/`` from your old installation directory to your new installation directory.

 .. sourcecode:: bash

    # Navigate to the parent directory, where MediaCore-OLD and MediaCore-NEW